ibm-cloud-docs/speech-to-text/features.md

 [IBM Cloud]{: tag-ibm-cloud} You must have the Plus, Standard, or Premium pricing plan to use language model or acoustic model customization.
 Users of the Lite plan cannot use the customization interface, but they can upgrade to the Plus plan to gain access to customization.
 For more information, see the [Pricing FAQs](/docs/speech-to-text?topic=speech-to-text-faq-pricing).
 {: note}

+## Speech transcript enrichment for post-processing
+{: #features-ste}

+The speech transcript enrichment feature improves the readability and usability of raw Automatic Speech Recognition (ASR) transcripts.
+This post-processing service automatically adds punctuation and applies intelligent capitalization to enhance the structure and clarity of spoken content.
+For more information, see [Speech transcript enrichment](/docs/speech-to-text?topic=speech-to-text-speech-transcript-enrichment).

 ## Using software development kits
 {: #features-sdks}